Questions & Answers About Dayton's

 Curbside Leaf Pick-Up Has Changed

 In 2010, the City of Dayton changed from its traditional leaf collection system to a “bagged” collection service.
 Please read the following Q & A's for more details.
-Look for additional information in the home mailer, including coupons that entitle you to free biodegradable leaf collection bags.
+Look for additional information in a mailer sent to your address each October, including coupons that entitle you to free biodegradable leaf collection bags.

 for FREE Leaf Bags!

-City of Dayton crews have traditionally used large leaf collection trucks to pick up leaves that have been raked loosely to the curb line.
-This practice was discontinued in 2010 to help control costs.
-Residents must now place leaves in 100 percent biodegradable bags (plastic not accepted) and set the bags at the curb line (on the tree lawn) during your scheduled collection cycles.
-(View one-minute video describing the change.)
+Residents should place leaves in 100-percent biodegradable bags (plastic not accepted) and set the bags at the curb line (on the tree lawn) during scheduled collection cycles.
 Placing loose leaves in the street or curb area may result in a fine.

 How Often Will My Bagged Leaves be Collected?

-Leaf collection service has been increased from two dates to four during the fall season.
+Leaf collection service for each neighborhood will occur four times during the fall season.
 The four leaf pick-up days are tied directly to your individual waste collection schedule.
 Use this interactive MAP to type in your address and view your specific waste, recycling, and leaf collection schedules.

 IMPORTANT: You must place bagged leaves at the curb (tree lawn) by 7:00 a.m. on your scheduled leaf collection day.
 Please position your biodegradable leaf bags separately from your normal waste collection/recycling containers.